computationalabstraction/patgo/README.md

 # Goj
 ### Goroutines in Javascript

-Goj is a small wrapper around Napa.js to give Go Style Concurrency in Javascript
+Goj is a small wrapper around Napa.js to give Go Style Concurrency in Javascript.
+This library/wrapper enables Developer to seamlessly do Concurrent Programming on Node.js, it as simple as `go( () => ... )` and it will assign a Thread (Worker - Napajs) to execute the function.

+Goj internally uses a Thread Pool (Zone - Napajs) by default it is 8 Threads (Worker - Napajs) but it can be changed.

 ## Installation
 ### `npm install goj`